 - With men, this involves wearing a full bodysuit, so that in the dark it would appear as if a skeleton is walking around.

 - Women's skeleton costumes are made of black fabric but rather than being full body suits, lean more toward tight revealing dresses.
-Instead of creating the illusion of a skeleton coming to life, it looks more like an anatomy lesson on where you can find the different bones of her body.
+Instead of creating the illusion of a skeleton coming to life, it looks more like an anatomy lesson illustrating where you can find the different bones of her body.

 - Most male vampire costumes tend to borrow more from the Dracula stories, where a count dressed in the rich clothing of ancient times.
-Vampires are eternal, so there fashion sense tends to be a little behind the times.
+Vampires are eternal, so their fashion sense tends to be a little behind the times.

 - Most female vampire costumes tend to borrow from the Carmilla stories and her sexuality.
 Of course, I guess the case could be made that men flaunt their money, while women flaunt other things to grab the attention of their intended victims.

 - Most werewolf costumes are designed for men.
-They have varying degrees of shredded clothing, that consists of pants and a long sleeve shirt.
+They have varying degrees of shredded clothing, which consists of pants and a long sleeve shirt.
 The rest of the costume is designed to give the illusion that the entire body has been transformed into a hairy humanoid wolf.
 With vicious claws and a snarling dog head to add that spooky look.

 Witches are one of the most popular female costumes available during Halloween and are created exclusively for women.
-These costumes come in a variety of different styles, but many stray far from the ugly witches in fairy tales; that were recognized by their huge warts, elongated pointy noses, discolored skin and bony fingers.
+These costumes come in a variety of different styles, but many stray far from the ugly witches in fairy tales; that were recognized by their huge warts, elongated pointy noses, discolored skin, and bony fingers.
 They also ignore the practicality of riding a broom through the air in a short skirt.